This page develops The Simple Sense of Now from Chapter One.

-There's quite a difference between listening to silence; – listening to something specific, like music or bird song; – listening to everything; – and broadband listening.
+There's quite a difference between listening to silence; – listening to something specific, like music or bird song; – listening to everything; – and panoramic listening.

 I remember camping by a deserted country road, listening at night to the occasional single car winding off into the distance, with the feeling that it was stretching my hearing abilities for ten miles and more, and then, the complete silence ...
-If this sort of experience could be guaranteed i would find focusing a better idea than broadbanding.
+This was fascinating, and if this sort of experience could be guaranteed i would find focusing a better idea than panoraming.

 Listening to everything is the background and a good first step.
 Be open.
 Listen as helpless and vulnerable as babies are before they learn to filter out the boring everyday sounds.

 Then, do a little yoga with your hearing, stretch it, listen out.
 Actively listen, searching for sounds.
 Check in all directions, near and far away, high and low.
 Imagine how early man might listen out for distant wild boar or herds of oxen or buffalo, and nearby for tigers or snakes.
 Imagine a car horn is a modern day wild-boar ... the approaching helicopter is a swarm of locusts ... the rustle of a bit of litter is a snake ...